QualiTorque/qualitorque.github.io/docs/blueprint-designer-guide/blueprints/blueprints-yaml-structure.md

 - ```sensitive```: ```true``` masks the value behind asterisks in the UI and API.
 (Default is ```false```)
 - ```default``` - (Optional) Value to be used in the Torque UI and will be used in case no other value provided for the input.
 If a default value is not defined, the environment end-user will need to provide one when launching the environment.
 - ```allowed-values``` converts the input into a dropdown list, allowing the environment end-user to select the appropriate value.
 If a ```default``` is specified, it must be included in the allowed values list.
 - ```quick``` is an optional boolean value.
-Setting it to "true" or ommiting it will cause the input to be presented to the end user in the "quick links" section of the environment.
+Setting it to "true" or omitting it will cause the input to be presented to the end user in the "quick links" section of the environment.
 Setting it to "false" means it will not appear in that section.

 ```yaml
 inputs: